rickyyR/Godot-Blast-Off/README.txt

+Godot Blastoff is a lightweight Godot project template that has menus, options, music and saving already set up so you can jump right into making the game!

+My goal is to provide a simple yet feature rich template which is easy to customize and expand on.

-Things that are different to a Godot new project:
+Things that are different from a Godot new project:

-SETTINGS:
-	Window:
+    Preset Scenes
+        Intro
+        Main Menu
+        Options Menu
+        Credits
+        Empty Level
+    Autoloads
+        Global Variables
+        Saving System
+        Music Player
+        Pause Menu
+        Scene Fader

+All with full basic functionality

+The preset has a couple of modified options that you may want to change based on the project you are working on.

+    Window
         Resolution and Test Resolution set to 640x360 Stretch set to Viewport keep Aspect

-	Rendering - 2d:
+    Rendering - 2D
         Enabled GPU Pixel Snap

-	Debug:
+    Debug
-		Force Fps set to 60
+        Force FPS set to 60

-GENERAL:
-	Audio:
+    Audio
-		Added Effects and Music Audiobus
+        Added Audio Busses for Effects and Music

-PREMADE SCENES:
-	Main Menu with Buttons to change Scenes
-	Options Menu with working options for Sound and Display Credits Screen with scrolling Credits (Exit with Keyboard Event) Empty Level

-AUTOLOADS:
-	Script for storing variables accessed by different Scenes (GlobalVariables) SceneFader to transition between Scenes
-	MusicPlayer
-	PauseMenu triggered with ESC Button inside a Level SavingSystem setup to save Sound and Display options
+This template is completely free to use and modify for every project without contribution.

+If you have any questions, requests or feedback i would like to hear about it!